Summer Wars: Plot

 The next morning, Kenji and the Jinnouchis find Sakae dead.
 Her youngest son Mansaku explains that she had angina, and that Love Machine had deactivated her heart monitor.
 Kenji, Sakuma, and most of the Jinnouchis form a plan to defeat Love Machine with a supercomputer using ice blocks as a coolant, while Natsuki and the others prepare a funeral for Sakae.

 Kenji, along with Sakuma and the others, capture Love Machine, but Shota carries the ice blocks to Sakae's body, overheating the supercomputer.
 Love Machine absorbs King Kazma and redirects the Arawashi Asteroid Probe onto a collision course with a nuclear power plant.
 Meanwhile, Natsuki discovers a will left by Sakae and reunites with Kenji and the rest of the group.
-Natsuki has Wabisuke return home before the family reads Sakae's will, asking them to bring Wabisuke back to their lives.
+Natsuki has Wabisuke return home before the family reads Sakae's will, asking them to reconcile with Wabisuke.
 Realizing that Love Machine sees everything as a game, Kenji has the Jinnouchis confront Love Machine to play Hanafuda Koi-Koi in OZ's casino world, wagering their accounts.
 Natsuki wins several rounds, but gets distracted and nearly loses her "winnings".

 However, OZ users worldwide enter their own accounts into the wager on Natsuki's side, prompting the system's guardian programs—the blue and red whales known as John and Yoko—to upgrade Natsuki's account.
-Natsuki wagers the 150 million avatars given to her in a single hand and critically injures Love Machine, prompting it to redirect the Arawashi towards Sakae's estate.
+Natsuki wagers what the 150 million avatars had given to her in a single hand and critically injures Love Machine, prompting it to redirect the Arawashi towards Sakae's estate.
 Kenji repeatedly tries breaking into the probe's GPS, while Wabisuke disables Love Machine's defenses.
 After being revived and assisted by several of the Jinnouchis' avatars, King Kazma destroys Love Machine.
 Kenji infiltrates the GPS to redirect the Arawashi away from the estate, destroying the estate's entrance and causing a geyser to erupt.
-In the aftermath, the Jinnouchis, celebrating their victory as well as Sakae's birthday, have Natsuki kiss Kenji after they confess their love to each other.
+As the Jinnouchis celebrate their victory as well as Sakae's birthday, they have Natsuki kiss Kenji after they confess their love to each other.